Ultraworking/pentathlon-guidance/work-cycles.md

 [https://www.amazon.com/Boyd-Fighter-Pilot-Who-Changed/dp/0316796883](https://www.amazon.com/Boyd-Fighter-Pilot-Who-Changed/dp/0316796883)

-We value immediate feedback
+**We value immediate feedback**

 Points in general don’t matter, a good life matters.
 But it’s proven that when you get tactile and numerical feedback, it’s more meaningful to humans.

-Kendra: „I was not sure if I would care about the points, but I realized early on, that I did. \[...\] In the end it was less getting points for me, but getting points for the team.“
+Kendra: "I was not sure if I would care about the points, but I realized early on, that I did.
+In the end it was less getting points for me, but getting points for the team.“

-Sometimes getting a point is more motivating than the „theoretical“ benefits over the long- term of the behavior itself.
+Sometimes getting a point is more motivating than the "theoretical“ benefits over the long- term of the behavior itself.

-Fire bad clients

-There is no „too early“ in freelancing to define who is your ideal client \(for example: flexibility, easy to deal with, etc.\).
-Don’t look for more business from bad clients.
-If you cut clients, you’ll have more time to look for better ones.

-Often small businesses are more hands on because they have less projects.
-Small businesses often expect miracles or whatever for their marketing spend, while for corporations it’s often like, „oh cool, another smart person in the room“.

-“In business you don’t get what you deserve, you get what you negotiate” — Jay Z

-When stuck while writing

-When you’re stuck on a piece: „Write one true sentence.“ — Hemingway

-Once you get a couple of true sentences down \(for example: branding is important. technical people often don’t value it. ...\) you get into the flow.

-Often when I’m stuck on a piece I summarize in one sentence what it is.
-Tell me, why should people care about your blog post?
-The headline and teaser can be extracted from that.

-Base rates
+**Base rates**

 Look at the base rate.
 If the base rate of success is one out of ten, then two or three success out of ten are a great improvement.
-Marketers kind of ruined this. „Everybody can do it.“ —
+Marketers kind of ruined this.
+"Everybody can do it.“ —

 Nope the base rate is probably more like 10%.

 Base rates are so important.
 If you have the flu and are somewhat productive, you greatly outperformed you usual flu day.

-Miscellaneous
+**Miscellaneous**

 Fatigue levels don’t increase as fast if people work together \(was tested with athletes but translates to intellectual work\).